The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 Exemptions from surveillance for certain LDTs (e.g. LDTs for the diagnosis of rare diseases), as implemented by the FDA, are currently not planned.

-In Germany, the respective Land authorities are responsible for the surveillance of the laboratories.
-They check whether laboratories are complying with the MPBetreibV and thus explicitly ensure compliance with the Rili-BÄK.
-If your laboratory is accredited according to ISO 15189, DAkkS is responsible for surveilling your laboratory.
-For IVD manufacturers, it is the Land authorities and, depending on the class of the device, the notified bodies that are responsible for surveillance.
+In Germany, the respective State authorities are responsible for the surveillance of the laboratories for compliance with the IVDR.
+They also check whether laboratories are complying with the MPBetreibV and thus explicitly ensure compliance with the Rili-BÄK.
+If your laboratory is accredited according to ISO 15189, DAkkS is responsible for monitoring the implementation of the standard.

-a) The IVDR makes concrete demands of laboratories
+a) The IVDR makes concrete demands on laboratories

 Although the MPG already required the essential requirements of Annex I of the IVDD to be met, comprehensive compliance with these requirements was not achieved.